wiremock/api-template-library/amazonaws.com-iotfleethub/index.md

 ---
 slug: "amazonaws-com-iotfleethub"
-name: "AWS IoT Fleet Hub"
+title: "AWS IoT Fleet Hub"
 provider: "amazonaws.com"
 description: "<p>With Fleet Hub for AWS IoT Device Management you can build stand-alone\
   \ web applications for monitoring the health of your device fleets.</p> <note> <p>Fleet\